-Widget: A generic term for a virtual object (such as a knob, slider, button, or meter) that is used to control and/or display plugin settings.
-Widgets can be "moved" either with your laptop's mouse or trackpad, or remotely from a MIDI controller.
-With the use of OSC, widgets can also be "moved" from iOS / Android tablets or smartphones.
+Widget: A virtual object (such as a knob, slider, button, or meter) used to control and/or display plugin settings.
+Widgets can be operated either with your laptop's mouse or trackpad, or remotely from a MIDI controller.
+With the use of OSC, widgets can also be operated from iOS / Android tablets or smartphones.

-Widget group: A collection of widgets that control multiple plugin parameters simultaneously.
-For example, you could create several slider widgets that control the volume of various plugins and then raise or lower the volume of all them by moving any one of them.
+Widget group: A collection of widgets that operate ganged together, where changing one widget in the group changes all of the others in the group, as well.
+This is a powerful method for controlling multiple plugin parameters simultaneously.
+For example, you could create several slider widgets that control the volume of various plugins and then raise or lower the volume of all of them by moving any one of them.
 In addition, individual widget scaling allows simple implementation of effects such as cross-fading.
+For more information, see the widget group reference section.